The easiest way to find out if you need to pay tax / duty on importing a car to the UK is to use our instant calculator below

 - So can I get out of paying VAT or Duty by shipping the car first to lots of different countries, taking the engine out, smashing the windscreen, claiming it is a pretend car, a kit car or a block of cheese?
 Basically, no.

-- For most imports – cars that you have not owned more than six months, European cars, trucks, etc you will need to fill in a C384 form: C384
+- For most imports – cars that you have not owned more than six months, European cars, trucks, etc you will need to fill in a C384 form

-- For vehicles you have owned for more than six months and if you have lived outside of the EU for at least one year (we will also need proof as discussed above): C104A – please note in March 2017, the C104A is being replaced by the ToR01 form
+- For vehicles you have owned for more than six months and if you have lived outside of the EU for at least one year you will need to complete the ToR form on the HMRC website

-- Temporary Imports – you will need to complete the following short form: C110
+- Temporary Imports – you will need to complete the C110 form on the HMRC website